nateawest/twitterBot/README.md

 Before running the Twitter bot, you need to provide your Twitter account credentials, openAi token, and discord token and channel id's if you plan on using discord
 I used discord to schedule my replies. add some variability, and send me updates on bots performance

+Contributing

+If you would like to contribute to this project, you can follow these steps:

+    Fork the repository on GitHub.

+    Create a new branch with a descriptive name for your feature or bug fix:

+    git checkout -b my-new-feature

+Make the necessary changes and commit your code.

+Push your changes to your forked repository.

+Submit a pull request, explaining the changes you have made and why they should be merged.